Monday, November 27, 2023

 ---------

-Lastly, some photos from a Fall trip to the Summit Area for some mountain biking.
+Some photos from a Fall trip to the Summit Area for some mountain biking.

 The Aspens were ablaze with color, and we spent a few days unwinding.